 One feature of orthorexia is an exaggerated faith that inclusion or elimination of particular foods can prevent or cure disease or affect one’s daily well-being.
 As a result, food becomes more powerful and the need to control it can take on a life of its own.

-7 questions to understand your motivation to change your diet
+7 questions to assess your motivation to change your diet

 Answer these questions to explore and understand your motivation for making dietary changes.
-Your answers will help you focus on your motivation for changing your diet so your changes do not become part of a Restrictive Eating Cycle.
+Your answers will help you focus on your motivation to change your eating, so your changes don’t become part of a Restrictive Eating Cycle.

 1. What is your intention for changing your diet?